 The seminar mainly focussed on volunteer best practices for engagement with people that may be ignored in society including migrants, refugees and members of a cultural minority.
 Such individuals face the risk of social exclusion due to poverty, discrimination and the notion that increasing numbers of people are viewed as ‘newcomers’, ‘foreigners’, ‘different’ and ‘the other’, even if born in Europe.

 Insightful approaches to inclusive volunteering were discussed.
 Key points were:

 - The power of civic engagement and that volunteering should be a democratic right as it enhances social mobility and active citizenship

 - Learning new ways on how to diversify, increase and improve the support given to young people who are asylum seekers and refugees to become leaders of new projects and activities

-- Developing relevant Volunteer Management competences to become leaders of social integration
+- Developing relevant Volunteer Management competencies to become leaders of social integration

 - Exploring what adjustments are needed to include such individuals in organisations/community groups